 Lightweight Men (-76 kg)

-Lightweight has officially become the home of the youngest BJJ black belt champion in the world.
+Lightweight has officially become the home of the world’s youngest BJJ black belt champion.
 Mica Galvao was amazing against Matheus Gabriel, Jonnatas Gracie, and Tye Ruotolo.

 After pulling guard in the finals, Mica forced Ruotolo to spend more time on his back than he ever had in his black belt career, dominating the favorite for a decision win.